 Within the consent document, participants (or LARs) can specify their level of involvement in the study and how they want their data used (e.g., by for-profit entities).
 The ICT form is an internal form to track study participants consent to participate and all restrictions specified by the participant (see ICT form).
 This form tracks each participant's type of consent (full or partial), restrictions on use or storage of DNA, type of restrictions on the participant's data for different types of research questions, the ability to share de-identified data with investigators not affiliated with ARIC, or restrictions on the release of results to participant's physician and permission to access medical records.
-The tiered informed consent section of the consent form lists separate items asking the participants to indicate whether they agree/disagree to certain procedures and ARIC policies.
-The participant's instructions for each of these items are recorded on the ICT.
+The tiered informed consent section of the consent form lists separate items asking the participant's instructions for each of these items are recorded on the ICT.
 This form must be completed in CDART within 3 days of the examination, since this form must be in the database for the ARIC CC and central laboratories (for visits when biospecimen collection is taking place) in order to implement the assay and specimen storage procedures according to the participant's specifications as recorded on the informed consent form.